setten-io/discussion/README.md

-# Holder repo for org level discussion
+# Holder repo for Setten's community

 What you're looking for is [here](https://github.com/orgs/setten-io/discussions)